jill-k/school-staff-demographics/README.md

 Ziv Schwartz & Jill Kahane

 <h1>Final Project</h1>
 We used Jupyter notebooks to check out our data and conduct our analysis.
+All files are linked below, and can be found with our master data files in the student, staff, acs, and analysis folders.

 <h3>Links to Data</h3>